infinitnet/wordpress-date-shortcodes/README.md

 WordPress plugin that adds shortcodes for current, published, and last modified year and month.

 ## Purpose
 The main purpose of this plugin is to dynamically add dates to post titles.
-The shortcodes also work in meta descriptions (Rank Math and Yoast) and post content.
+The shortcodes also work in meta descriptions (Rank Math, Yoast, SEOPress) and post content.

 ## Available Shortcodes
 - **[currentmonth]** - current month